-U of T members are often asked to sign confidentiality agreements with various parties in advance of meetings and discussions.
-The Innovations & Partnerships Office (IPO) should be notified prior to such visits as IPO reviews all confidentiality agreements to ensure they comply with U of T policies and coordinates signatures on behalf of U of T.
+U of T members are often asked to sign confidential disclosure agreements with various parties in advance of meetings and discussions.
+The Innovations & Partnerships Office (IPO) should be notified prior to such visits as IPO reviews all confidential disclosure agreements to ensure they comply with U of T policies and coordinates signatures on behalf of U of T.

 All agreements must be reviewed by the Innovations & Partnerships Office (IPO) to make sure they comply with U of T policies, before they are sent to the third party.

 You will need to submit a request to draft, negotiate, and sign a Confidential Disclosure Agreement to IPO via the My Research web portal.
 To submit a request, please follow these steps: